5 Datasets

 collect()

-We ran it again on Nic’s laptop, and these were the results.
+We ran it again on Nic’s laptop, and the results are shown in Table 5.4.

 Dataset Query Completion Time (s)